NCAR/wrf_hydro_nwm_public/trunk/NDHMS/Routing/Reservoirs/Persistence_Level_Pool_Hybrid_Module_README.md

 instantiation of these into sub-objects.
 The hybrid reservoir type also points to types for hybrid properties and state and calls instantiation of these into sub-objects.
 A pointer to a levelpool reservoir object is also held in state, and this module instantiates that levelpool object.
 There is also a subroutine to run hybrid reservoir that is derived from the reservoir base type interface to run reservoir.
-The run reservoir function will periodically call a function in **module_reservoir_read_timeslice_data.F** that will read a timeslice file and return a corresponding observed discharge.
+The run reservoir function will periodically call a function in **module_reservoir_read_usgs_timeslice_data.F** or **module_reservoir_read_ace_timeslice_data.F** that will read a timeslice file and return a corresponding observed discharge.
 The timeslice files will be read at a particular update time.
 For a particular timestep, the first hybrid reservoir on each processor to reach an update time at that timestep will call the function to read the timeslice files, which will read the observations for every reservoir and store those values in an array.
 Each subsequent reservoir held by the same processor at that timestep that reaches its update time will read its corresponding observation from the array.
 The run reservoir function also performs the functionality described above including calling level pool run reservoir along with weighting and combining that release with the weighted observed discharge, and finally calling mass balance checks before returning the release/outflow back to the model.

 * **module_persistence_levelpool_hybrid_properties.F** defines and instantiates objects for a hybrid type reservoir's parameters/properties.
 Properties holds static/unchanging variables that are set when the given reservoir object is